March 19, 2022

 I scanned my surroundings desperately looking for a metal tank or somewhere these cows might be getting water, but I couldn’t see a darn thing.
 I’d have to just keep walking.

 When I finally arrived, I didn’t even have the patience to filter my water in my clear bottles.
 Instead, I scooped a liter of spring water into my water bladder and greedily sucked it through my Sawyer filter like a baby with a bottle.
-Only when my belly was bloated from water, did I take the time to actually fill my bottles for the evening.
+Only when my belly was bloated from water, did I take the time actually to fill my bottles for the evening.

-And so I kept on walking until it was nearly dark and I got to the Cottonwood Trailhead – a full 20.2 miles into the day.
+And so I kept walking until it was nearly dark and I got to the Cottonwood Trailhead – a full 20.2 miles into the day.
+After a miserably hot and dry day, I set my tent up under a tall tree in some grass, hoping there wouldn’t be too much condensation in the morning.

 Highlights